FlavScents AInsights Entry for 9-decen-2-one (CAS: 35194-30-0)

 3. Natural Occurrence & Formation

-9-decen-2-one is not commonly found in nature but can be formed through synthetic pathways.
-It may be produced during the degradation of fatty acids or through the oxidation of unsaturated hydrocarbons.
-Its presence in natural products is rare, and it is typically synthesized for use in flavor and fragrance applications.
-Due to its synthetic origin, it does not qualify for "natural flavor" or "natural fragrance" designations.
+9-decen-2-one is not commonly found in nature but can be synthesized through various chemical pathways, including the oxidation of corresponding alcohols or through aldol condensation reactions.
+Its presence in natural products is rare, and it is primarily used in synthetic formulations.
+Due to its synthetic nature, it does not qualify for "natural flavor" or "natural fragrance" designations.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs